sphuber/aiida-shell/README.md

 print(results['stdout'].get_content())
 ```
 which prints `string a`.
+Filenames specified in the `filenames` input will override the filename of the `SinglefileData` nodes.

 The output filename can be anything except for `stdout`, `stderr` and `status`, which are reserved filenames.